Sumner station

 Sumner station is a train station in the city of Sumner, Washington, United States.
 It is served by the S Line, a Sounder commuter rail line operated by Sound Transit.
 The station is located to the southwest of downtown Sumner and includes two platforms, a bus station, and 302 parking spaces.
 Commuter train service to Sumner began in September 2000 at a temporary station, while the permanent facility opened on March 10, 2001.
-Parking at the station is expected to expand to over 600 stalls in 2025, after the completion of a new parking garage and pedestrian bridge.
+Parking at the station is expected to expand to over 600 stalls in 2026, after the completion of a new parking garage and pedestrian bridge.

 Description

 Sumner station is located southwest of downtown Sumner along Narrow and Traffic streets between Maple and Academy streets.
 It consists of two side platforms along a dual-track segment of the Seattle Subdivision, owned by BNSF Railway.
-The two platforms measure 600 ft in length and are connected by an level crossing along Maple Street on the north side of the station.
+The two platforms measure 600 ft in length and are connected by a level crossing along Maple Street on the north side of the station.
 The platforms have three canopies that resemble hop kilns, reflecting Sumner's agricultural history, and act as waiting rooms for passengers.
 The east platform also has a clocktower, public restrooms, and several bus bays that serve Sound Transit Express buses.
 The north end of each platform is home to "Shadow Caster", a piece of public art by Ellen Sollod that uses a trellis-like structure with inlaid patterns to cast shadows resembling hops vines onto the sidewalk.

 Sumner station has 302 parking spaces in two lots, two bicycle racks with ten spaces, and seven bicycle lockers with a capacity of 14 bicycles.
 The main parking lots are located on Narrow Street south of the station and between Main and Maple streets on the west side of the tracks.
 An overflow lot at a former Red Apple grocery store is located three blocks east of the station on Academy Street, requiring a paid reservation during weekdays.
 The park-and-ride serves residents of Sumner, Puyallup, Bonney Lake, and other nearby communities.